Adaptive Optical Imaging with Entangled Photons: Acknowledgements

 \section{Acknowledgements}

-D.F. acknowledges support from the Royal Academy of Engineering Chairs in Emerging Technologies Scheme and funding from the United Kingdom Engineering and Physical Sciences Research Council (Grants No. EP/M01326X/1 and No. EP/R030081/1) and from the European Union Horizon 2020 research and innovation program under Grant Agreement No. 801060.
+H.D. and P.C thanks Khaled Kassem, Thomas Chaigne and Amaury Badon for their additional experimental help and discussion. \\ \textbf{Funding:} D.F. acknowledges support from the Royal Academy of Engineering Chairs in Emerging Technologies Scheme and funding from the United Kingdom Engineering and Physical Sciences Research Council (Grants No. EP/M01326X/1, EP/R030081/1, EP/Y029097/1) and from the European Union Horizon 2020 research and innovation program under Grant Agreement No. 801060.
 H.D. acknowledges funding from the ERC Starting Grant (Grant No. SQIMIC-101039375).
-P.C and H.D. acknowledge support from SPIE Early Career Researcher Accelerator fund in Quantum Photonics.
-P.C thanks Khaled Kassem and Dr. Raj Pandya for their additional experimental help.
+P.C and H.D. acknowledge support from SPIE Early Career Researcher Accelerator fund in Quantum Photonics. \\ \textbf{Author contributions:} P.C. analysed the results and performed the experiment.
+P.C., B.C., C.V. and R.P. designed the experiments.
+P.C and H.D. conceived the original ideal.
+H.D and D.F supervised the project.
+All authors discussed the data and contributed to the manuscript.\\ \textbf{Competing interests:} The authors declare that they have no competing interests.\\